Epiphyte: Plant metabolism

-Marine epiphytes
+Epiphytes in marine ecosystems

 The ecology of epiphytes in marine environments differs from those in terrestrial ecosystems.
 Epiphytes in marine systems are species of algae, bacteria, fungi, sponges, bryozoans, ascidians, protozoa, crustaceans, molluscs and any other sessile organism that grows on the surface of a plant, typically seagrasses or algae.
 Settlement of epiphytic species is influenced by a number of factors including light, temperature, currents, nutrients, and trophic interactions.
 Algae are the most common group of epiphytes in marine systems.
 Photosynthetic epiphytes account for a large amount of the photosynthesis in systems in which they occur.
 This is typically between 20 and 60% of the total primary production of the ecosystem.
 They are a general group of organisms and are highly diverse, providing food for a great number of fauna.
 Snail and nudibranch species are two common grazers of epiphytes.
 Epiphyte species composition and the amount of epiphytes can be indicative of changes in the environment.
 Recent increases in epiphyte abundance have been linked to excessive nitrogen put into the environment from farm runoff and storm water.
 High abundance of epiphytes are considered detrimental to the plants that they grow on often causing damage or death, particularly in seagrasses.
 This is because too many epiphytes can block access to sunlight or nutrients.
 Epiphytes in marine systems are known to grow quickly with very fast generation times.